Neki/project.nvim/README.md

 superior project management.

-This is a fork of the [original plugin](https://github.com/ahmedkhalf/project.nvim) with some additional features, since the upsteam repository seems unmaintained.
+This is a fork of the [original plugin](https://github.com/ahmedkhalf/project.nvim) with some additional features, since the upstream repository seems unmaintained.
+Notably, this version supports deactivating the automatic working directory update when opening a project file.

 ![Telescope Integration](https://user-images.githubusercontent.com/36672196/129409509-62340f10-4dd0-4c1a-9252-8bfedf2a9945.png)